Veteran Services at FLCC

 Finger Lakes Community College recognizes the sacrifices of those who serve in the United States Armed Forces.
 We are grateful for the service student veterans provide to our country, and we are committed to making the transition from the military to the classroom a successful one.

 Military Friendly Campus

 VIQTORY uses public data and surveys to establish its scores.
-The assessment measures a school's ability to meet certain thresholds for retention, graduation, job placement, repayment, persistence, and loan default rates — with an emphasis on positive student veteran outcomes.
+The assessment measures a school's ability to meet certain thresholds for retention, graduation, job placement, repayment, persistence, and loan default rates — with an emphasis on positive outcomes for student veterans.

-The Military Friendly gold designation assures you that FLCC exceeds industry expectations for supporting military families and student veterans.
+The Military Friendly designation recognizes the work FLCC does to support military families and student veterans.

 We provide veteran support services within three areas:

 - Securing as much college credit as possible for military services and training.

 - Delivering maximum benefits to student veterans and their dependents.

 Veterans can save tuition dollars and classroom time!
 Your service in the military may have earned you college credit.
 Finger Lakes Community College awards military students credit toward a degree based on training, coursework, and occupational specialty.